This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

-Commonly available encryption software most often aims to protect content destined for cloud storage or maintain in-transit protection assurances.
+Commonly available encryption software most often aims to protect content destined for cloud storage or simply provides in-transit protection.
 There are however few known technologies that combine end-user simplicity together with effective application data protection from host-specific threats.

 DefiniSec was formed, and SSProtect specially crafted, to address this coverage gap, in fact designed to maintain protection even when host computing resources are compromised.

-The answer is yes, though SSProtect addresses this very specific reality with something we call fine-grained 2FA, different from optional Enhanced Login 2FA that uses Duo Security for SSProtect Login 2FA.
+The answer is yes, though SSProtect addresses this very specific reality with fine-grained 2FA, different from optional Enhanced Login 2FA that uses Duo Security for SSProtect Login 2FA.

 Login 2FA is generally helpful, but with data encryption services most often, "unlocks" access to encrypted content.
 This does little more than slow down even a moderately-skilled attacker.

-In order to understand how fine-grained 2FA addresses these matters, we must first understand the foundation.
+In order to understand how fine-grained 2FA expands protection to address Impersonation threats, we must first understand the foundation.

 The :Foundation Client monitors and intercepts activities related to managed content while also servicing User requests.
-The Client securely dispatches necessary requests to KODiAC (Cloud) Services, which Authorizes the transaction before executing and returning results.
-The Client then follows, generally through a sequence of exchanges that ultimately implement SSProtect component services.
+The Client securely dispatches necessary requests to KODiAC (Cloud) Services, which Authorizes transactions before executing and returning results.
+The Client then continues processing, generally through a sequence of exchanges that ultimately implement SSProtect component services.

-This approach moves sensitive resources and operations away from high-risk end-user dynamics and into specialized, closely-managed resources that are more aggressively protected.
-This optimized, secured exchange is also the core used to instantiate patented Cryptographic Offloading that separates and isolates keys, more fully described in the next Walkthrough, Restore Managed Data.
+This approach moves sensitive resources and operations away from high-risk end-user dynamics (on the host computer) and into specialized, closely-managed resources that are more aggressively protected (in the cloud).
+This optimized, secured exchange instantiates patented Cryptographic Offloading that separates and isolates cryptographic keys, more fully described in the next Walkthrough, Restore Managed Data.

 Authenticated Login Sessions